 - This has been done, it is done.
 The argument seeks to show that these practices are ancient and still current, despite the ban, are somewhat specious point of view of the morality of public debate, but it is a fact.
 In France, as I mentioned in the introduction, it was a reality tolerated for four years.
 And even today, without that we know how many people are involved, this practical course.
 Except in centers in the country at least by citizens traveling abroad.

 - And the father in all this?
 Often seen as the issue of surrogacy affects mostly women.
 It is true that there is no father-carrier and for good reason.
 However, "women can not have children on their own."
 At one point at least, a little before fertilization while the man is required.
 By his presence, and his ejaculation, or in absentia, having frozen his own sperm or donating his sperm in a CECOS.
-Or in the case of a couple of potential parents, a man and a woman so within the meaning of the law, if we have seen the power of the wish, desire or need, feminine, instead of the father, his wish, his desire or need, is neglected.
+Or in the case of a couple of potential parents, a man and a woman, therefore the meaning of the law, if we have seen the power of the wish, desire or need, feminine, instead of the father, his wish, his desire or need, is neglected.
 It has also the right to have children, if it exists.
 And in a free society, it may decide with whom he wants to have.
 If this woman he wants for mother of his children can not accommodate the gestation of their child, not where it undergoes a double penalty.
 That of seeing his wife suffer and that not being able to be a father.

 - There is no GPA without trade.
 This is a punchline.
 In many cases, surrogacy is manipulated to become a business.
 In India, women, confined in a shelter, are recruited to become surrogate mothers on behalf of foreign and domestic wealthy who "buy" the opportunity for a little less than 10,000 euros.
 In Ukraine, it takes 15,000 euros.
 In North America, about 40,000 euros.
 Depending on the nature of contracts, legal liability, insurance, the price varies.
 The earth is flat, wrote the American journalist Thomas Friedman.
 Nothing is more true regarding surrogacy.
 It is possible to choose its production area and guarantees that come with it.
 The argument is without question but it remains theoretical.
 Nobody can say with accuracy that France would happen the same way since the practice is prohibited.
 Everything leads us to believe that this issue is a major obstacle to acceptance by the public: a child can not have a price, though here we are not talking about buying children but loan or lease bellies then evicting the tenant.

 - This is not "a public health priority."
 In an interview on this issue with the weekly L'Express, the gynecologist René Frydman, already indicates that requests for assisted reproduction, which is favorable in Fertilization vitro, artificial insemination ... are difficult to meet.
 For reasons of ways in the few medical centers offering these services or because of a strong shortage of donor gametes.
-Thus, the agency Biomedicine states in its annual report that 400 couples per year are waiting for egg donation but only 220 women volunteers each year to keep the gift inherent in medical treatment and ultimately to several their eggs.
+Thus, the agency Biomedicine states in its annual report that 400 couples per year are awaiting donation egg but only 220 women volunteers each year to keep the gift inherent in medical treatment and ultimately to several their eggs.

 - The medical profession does not accept this technique.
 The vast majority of doctors are reluctant to accept changes in the legislation on surrogacy.
 Jean-François Mattei, MD, former Minister of Health, author of a remarkable book on bioethics, argues against for the reasons stated here.
 However, even if at the time of the debate the authorization of the Voluntary Interruption of Pregnancy in France in the early 70's, there were more than 10,000 sign against the anti-abortion appeal, it is difficult to change laws Bioethics without their consultation or assent.
 The pressure group it is, even if his forehead is not always united, represents a strong power of influence especially as many parliamentarians come from their ranks and therefore less sensitive to atavism their arguments .